Shiina18/tactics_ogre_one_vision_mod_challenges/README.md

 - ~~**Sanctuary Clause** - A unit can't equip both sanctuary and rampart aura.~~ (Fixed in 0.963d)

+## Misc

+### How to record videos

+- Use OBS.
+- Use the script obs_heal_counter.lua here.
+The script is provided by Vital, who adapted the source [here](https://gist.github.com/tid-kijyun/477c723ea42d22903ebe6b6cee3f77a1).
+See [here](https://youtu.be/w2K4mPrIqaE) for a tutorial.

 ## License

 This repo is licensed under the [MIT license](http://opensource.org/licenses/MIT).